 Android VPN apps are the perfect tools for online security and privacy protection.
-And although smartphones are known to be more secure than computers, they’re not fully threat-proof either.
+And although smartphones, including Android phones, are known to be more secure than computers, they’re not fully threat-proof either.

-Some of the dangers include using public wifi – whether it’s browsing the web at airports or performing banking operations, your data can be easily accessed, hacked, or stolen.
-That is, unless you use a VPN on your Android phone that encrypts your information and protects your sensitive data by making it unreadable.
+Some of the dangers include using public wifi – whether it’s browsing the web at airports or performing banking operations on Android device, your browsing history and any other data can be easily accessed, hacked, or stolen.
+That is unless you use an Android VPN that encrypts and protects your sensitive data, as well as enhances your streaming experience.

-To make the process easier for you, we tested and picked out the best Android VPN providers for your mobile or tablet that offers top-notch security and have our seal of approval.
+To make the process of choosing the best provider easier for you, we tested and picked out the best VPNs for Android for your mobile or tablet device that offer top-notch security and have our seal of approval.

-- NordVPN – the best overall VPN for Android devices
+- NordVPN – the best VPN for Android overall

-- Surfshark – Android VPN with low prices and unlimited connections
+- Surfshark – affordable Android VPN with unlimited connections

 - Atlas VPN – a great affordable VPN for Android